Stichoza/nbg-currency/README.md

 ```
 composer require stichoza/nbg-currency
 ```
+> **Note**
-> Note: PHP 8.1 or later is required.
+> PHP 8.1 or later is required.
 Use following versions of this package for older PHP versions:

 | Package version | PHP Version  | Documentation                                                                                 |
 |-----------------|--------------|-----------------------------------------------------------------------------------------------|